hayden-banes/GoProWebApp/README.md

 - Connect to the camera through the web app

 ### Issues and contributing
-This is an ongoing project so there are features in development / planned.
+This is a WIP project so there are features in development / planned.
 If you have any ideas / suggestions, or discover an issue, please create and issue or fork this repo and create pull request.